Table of contents

 Findings from OECD-DAC reviews

 Copy link to Findings from OECD-DAC reviewsThe 2023 OECD-DAC Peer Review found that Iceland optimises its development co-operation by focusing on a few key bilateral partner countries (Malawi, Sierra Leone and Uganda) to improve rural communities’ livelihoods and socio-economic living conditions.
 Iceland leverages its expertise in gender, geothermal energy, fisheries and land restoration through its training programmes and multilateral support.
 It works closely with a small number of multilateral organisations to advance gender equality, human rights, climate and the environment, and humanitarian assistance and to complement its bilateral portfolio.
-The review found that Iceland made progress on 12 of the 13 recommendations in its 2017 review.
-Discover insights from Iceland’s 2023 Peer Review and 2020 mid-term review, and learn from Iceland’s practices in Development Co-operation Tools Insights Practices (TIPs).
+The 2026 mid‑term review found that Iceland made progress on eight of the ten recommendations of its 2023 Peer Review, with more limited improvement on the others.

 ODA allocation overview